-Never provide your Social Security Number, credit card number or banking information to anyone requesting it over the phone or at your home unless you initiated the contact and feel confident with whom you are speaking.
+Never provide your Social Security Number, credit card number or banking information to anyone requesting it over the phone or at your home unless you initiated the contact and feel confident with whom you speak.

 Use your own personal information.

-Always pay your bills with your own personal information; never pay your bills with information that is not your own.
+Always pay your bills with your information; never pay your bills with information that is not yours.